 Scott Wallace is an award-winning author, photographer and educator who has covered the environment, vanishing cultures, and conflict over land and resources around the world since the 1980s.

 He is a frequent contributor to National Geographic and author of the bestselling "The Unconquered: In Search of the Amazon's Last Uncontacted Tribes."
-He is a frequent lecturer on armed conflict, exploration and the fate of isolated indigenous tribes in the Amazon.
+He is a frequent lecturer on exploration, the environment, and the fate of isolated indigenous tribes

 His television producing credits include CBS, CNN, and National Geographic Channel.
 He has filmed independent documentaries in Iraq and Afghanistan.
 His photography has appeared in publications throughout the world and is represented by Getty Images.